madhavgupta2775/TOG_LAC/readme.md

 For any queries/issues contact me on discord: username: iviip display name: nannu

 ### Disclaimer!
-This might be considered as DDoS if you try to like a lot of chapters in one go.
-I've added a limit of max 30 chapters in one go.
-It is also advised to not run the script multiple times in one go.
+I've added a limit of max 30 chapters in one go so the rate of requests is not bad.
+Still, it might be considered as DDoS if you try to like a lot of chapters in one go.
+It is also advised to not run the script multiple times simultaneously.

+Usage of this script for any malicious or unauthorized activities, such as launching DDoS attacks or causing harm to systems, is strictly prohibited.
+The creator of this script is not responsible for any misuse or damage resulting from its use.

 <b> USE AT YOUR OWN RISK!!! </b>